3Dmondo/fractal/Mandelbrot.Web/IMPLEMENTATION_STRATEGY_RENDER_CSHARP.md

    - Keep the implementation minimal and model it after the `Run()` routine from the HelloTriangle example: the same Evergine functions can be used to create shader modules, pipelines, buffers and record/submit commands.

 4. Page wiring in Blazor
-   - Update `Mandelbrot.Web/Pages/Home.razor` and `Home.razor.cs` following the `HelloTriangleWasm` template:
+   - Update `Mandelbrot.Web/Pages/Home.razor` and `Home.razor.cs` following the `Mandelbrot.Web` template:
      - Add `<canvas id="mandelbrot-canvas"></canvas>` and include a small `wwwroot/mandelbrot.js` script.
      - In `Home.razor.cs` maintain view state (`Center : Vector2d`, `Scale : double`, `AspectRatio` derived), an instance of `MandelbrotRenderer`, and a dirty flag.
      - Implement `[JSInvokable]` static methods: `Tick()` (call Draw when dirty), `OnResize()` (query canvas CSS size and call renderer.Resize), `OnWheel(float deltaY, float clientX, float clientY)`, `OnPointerDown(float x, float y)`, `OnPointerMove(float x, float y)`, `OnPointerUp()` — use the same mouse-to-world mapping math from `Mandelbrot\Window.cs` to compute `Center` and update `Scale`.